GoodCloud/django-rewrite/README.md

-django-rewrite is a simple-to-use website and blog application for django.

 Overview
 ========
 Rewrite is a user-centric website and blogging application for Django.
 It's designed to be simple to use.
 Its target audience is people and organizations who need a website, and who aren't particularly likely to know what a "CMS" is.
 Editing websites and posting blog entries should be simple.
 We built rewrite to make it that way.